Fuego

 • Navigate to the document list in the database viewer.

-• Locate the document you want to restore.
+• Locate the document to restore.

-• Select Point in Time Recovery.
+• Right-click or open the contextual menu and select Point in Time Recovery.

 2. Selecting a Version